chris-straka/ruby-and-rails-snippets/README.md

   </a>
 </p>

 [This extension](https://github.com/Chris56974/ruby-and-rails-snippets) (which can also be found on the [marketplace](https://marketplace.visualstudio.com/items?itemName=Cjay.ruby-and-rails-snippets)) is very similar to [Vense's rails extension](https://marketplace.visualstudio.com/items?itemName=Vense.rails-snippets) and [Peng Lv's snippets](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) but with my own twists and added snippets.

-I use the [vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), so my snippets are likely biased towards vim users (I use "o"/"O" & "j"/"k" to jump around).
-This extension still needs a lot of work.
+By default, intellisense does NOT work inside of code snippets (because intellisense and snippets both use the TAB key).
+If you want to mess around with your settings and enable it anyway you can check out [this stackoverflow post](https://stackoverflow.com/questions/55683145).
+I prefer having more intellisense, so a lot of these snippets will end earlier than you would expect.
+I also like to use the vim extension in vscode, so these snippets are biased towards vim users (I use j/k/o/O to move around).
+If this is not to your liking, I recommend using the previous two extensions instead.
+You're also free to fork/mess around with this extension as you wish (MIT Licensed).

 <a href="https://imgflip.com/gif/34pykn"><img src="https://i.imgflip.com/34pykn.gif" title="made at imgflip.com"/></a>

 ## Supported File Types

 - Ruby (.rb)
+- Embedded Ruby (.erb)

 ### Help